Westwind 24: Design

-The boat has a draft of 5.50 ft with the centreboard extended and 2.10 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.
+The boat has a draft of 5.50 ft with the centreboard extended and 2.10 ft with it retracted, allowing operation in shallow water or ground transportation on a boat trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and manoeuvring.
 The motor is mounted in a well in the lazarette.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is located on both sides, just aft of the bow cabin.
 The galley is equipped with a sink to port and an ice box to starboard.
 The head is located in the bow cabin under the "V"-berth.
 Cabin headroom is 66 in and the fresh water tank has a capacity of 12 u.s.gal.

 For sailing downwind the design may be equipped with a symmetrical spinnaker.

 The design has a PHRF racing average handicap of 231 and a hull speed of 5.7 kn.

 Operational history

 The boat was at one time supported by an active class club, The Paceship, but since the death of the club organizer the club is inactive, pending efforts to restart it.

 In a 2010 review Steve Henkel wrote, "Ted Hood founded Hood Sailmakers, which during the 1960s turned into the world's largest sailmaker.
 Also in the 1960s he began designing yachts, and eventually became a boatbuilder, founding Little Harbor Yachts.
 In 1967 he designed the deep-bellied whalelike hull you see here for Paceship Yachts of Mahone Bay, Nova Scotia.
 The design may look unconventional, but close inspection reveals some advantages.
 Above the waterline, the hull is quite conventional, but the lower midships section descends into a deep V down where ballast is most effective ...
-The hull depth also permits a lower cabin sole which together with a doghouse in the cabintop yields the most headroom compared to her comps.
+The hull depth also permits a lower cabin sole which together with a doghouse in the cabintop yields the most headroom compared to her comp[etitor]s.
 Best features: In general, owners seem quite satisfied with their choice of boat.
 Worst features: Despite her good headroom, plus cabin cabin sides which are very close to the gunwales (leaving very little room to walk forward), the boat has a lower Space Index than any of her comp[etitor]s."